 However, moving up the latter of the fashion world designers have partnered with engineers, architects, and mathematicians to create high-end fashion wear for the future; clothing that can interact with your body or surrounding environment.

-Though fashion season is still two months away, here are some of the coolest 3D printed dresses in the fashion industry.
+Though the fashion season is still two months away, here are some of the coolest 3D printed dresses in the fashion industry.

 The Spider Dress 2.0 may be the perfect dress to wear out in the evening; something to keep you safe from any unwanted attention.
 Created by Anouk Wipprecht, the 3D printed dress is equipped with an Intel Edison chip that is constantly analyzing the biosignals of the wearer.